/

 Methods to prevent Salesforce API rate limits

-- Monitor usage patterns religiously.
+• Monitor usage patterns consistently.
 Track API consumption across all integrations using Salesforce's System Overview monitoring.
 Set up email notifications at 80% capacity to avoid hitting hard limits during peak business hours.

 Step-by-step walkthrough to avoid rate limits using Stacksync

-Stacksync eliminates Salesforce API rate limit complexity by managing connections intelligently behind the scenes.
+Stacksync manages Salesforce API rate limits by handling connection optimization automatically.
 You get live CRM data synchronized bi-directionally with databases and applications without managing quotas or implementing retry logic.

-No quota monitoring needed.
-No complex error handling.
-No API expertise required.
+Stacksync handles quota monitoring, error handling, and API complexity automatically.
 Stacksync optimizes requests, manages retries, and handles data synchronization automatically while you focus on operational efficiency.

 Common use cases that trigger API rate limits